Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Committees

-• Definition: a group of people that works together on a specific topic or question and may report to leadership with recommendations or having a specific role within the project governance.
+• Definition: a group of people that works together on a specific topic or question and may report to leadership with recommendations or have a specific role within the project governance.
 Any combination of board members, staff members, and volunteers can make up a committee.
 (Source)

 • Components: